A Storm is Coming: What to Do When Weather Causes Delays & Cancellations

 Your airline might be unwilling to help out when weather is at fault for disruptions.
 But that's where using a good travel credit card to book your flights can come in handy.

-Some top travel credit cards like the Chase Sapphire Preferred® Card, the Chase Sapphire Reserve®, and the Capital One Venture X Rewards Credit Card come with built-in travel insurance protections that can help you recoup some of your additional costs when things go wrong.
-And even delays or trip cancellations caused by severe weather – like a snow storm – are eligible.
+Some top travel credit cards like the *chase sapphire preferred*, *chase sapphire reserve*, and the *venture x* come with built-in travel insurance protections that can help you recoup some of your additional costs when things go wrong.
+And even delays or trip cancellations caused by severe weather – like a snowstorm – are eligible.

 chase sapphire preferred card